Canadian Advance Commercial Information (ACI) eManifest Resource Center

 Implementation Timeline for Freight Forwarders

-Simply stated and though exceptions apply, freight forwarders must submit the required data beginning November 1, 2020.
-Starting January 4, 2021, electronic house bills must be used for non-exempt consolidated shipments with a six-month informed compliance and zero-rated penalties period will begin.
+Simply stated and though exceptions apply, freight forwarders must submit the required data to the CBSA.
+Starting July 5, 2021, electronic house bills must be used for non-exempt consolidated shipments or face potential monetary penalties.

 Air carriers transporting goods into Canada must transmit cargo and conveyance data electronically to the CBSA prior to arrival.
 The CBSA must receive and validate cargo and conveyance data a minimum of 4-hours prior to arrival in Canada or at time of departure if the flight is less than 4-hours in duration.